 Few things are worse than dealing with a leaky toilet.
 Chances are pretty good that you will deal with a cracked or broken toilet tank at least once in your lifetime.
-Leaky toilets are a nuisance.
-They waste water and create a bothersome noise.
-That's why it's so important to know how to fix a toilet tank leak.
+Leaky toilets are a nuisance and if you do not repair the leak, a small problem can become a catastrophe.
+That's why it's so important to know how to fix a leaking toilet tank.

 Many who find their toilet tank leaking initially panic because they don't realize just how easy it is to fix.
 Our aim is to alleviate those concerns with this easy-to-follow tutorial.